joelvaneenwyk/js-dos-docs/Writerside/topics/dos-api.md

 That is, Dos constructor takes two arguments:

-1. div element where to put dos window
+1. div element where to put a dos window
 2. options with initial configuration